BLCM/bl3mods/Aaron0000/Balands/README.md

 ------
 Ferocity - No change.

-Persistance Hunter - No change.
+Persistance Hunter - Added Action-Skill-damage Mayhem Scaling.

 Go for the Eyes - No change.